Meet the team behind ThingsCon:

 Simon Höher (@jimmiehu) is co-founder of ThingsCon and CURRENT, a multi-disciplinary research studio.
 As a strategy and innovation consultant he works with DAX30 companies, start ups, public organizations and cities across various industries around the globe, drawing on concepts of lean product and service design, and human-centered innovation for resilient digital transformation.

 Earlier he co-founded .process, a conference about the patterns of emerging innovation in art, tech, and business and headed his own Start Up for five years, launching two digital products around innovation, hardware, and local collaboration.
 Simon’s academic background is in politics, economics, and philosophy and his work and projects have been featured in national and international media like WIRED, Fast.co, Make: Magazine, BILD, PAGE, Deutschland Radio, and others.

 Iskander Smit (@iskandr) is chairman of the foundation ThingsCon Amsterdam.
 He is innovation director at agency INFO in Amsterdam, that crafts connected digital products and services.
 Iskander is responsible for research and development and leading LABS.

-Next to that Iskander is visiting professor at Delft University of Technology faculty of Industrial Design researching Cities of Things.
+Next to that Iskander is visiting researcher and lab director at Delft University of Technology faculty of Industrial Design researching Cities of Things.

 Since 2010 Iskander is a member of the Council Internet of Things and co-founded the Behavior Design AMS meetup in 2013.